mmacaula/cesium-webpack/README.md

     npm install -g webpack webpack-dev-server

-You'll need to install all the dependencies located in the package.json (link here) for the source code example.  `npm install`
+You'll need to install all the dependencies located in the package.json (https://github.com/Aviture/cesium-webpack/blob/master/using-pre-built/package.json) for the source code example.  `npm install`

 ### Steps